AdrianSkar/markdown/fcc_guide.md

 ### Code explanation
 This works similarly to the last solution but it's faster<sup><a href="#cite1">1</a></sup> although it might not meet your requirements if order is important.
-· Initialization: `y` gets the `myArr.length` value once so the function doesn't need to check it at `condition` every time the loop is executed.
+- Initialization: `y` gets the `myArr.length` value once so the function doesn't need to check it at `condition` every time the loop is executed.
-· Condition: the loop is executed as long as `y` is greater than `0`.
+- Condition: the loop is executed as long as `y` is greater than `0`.
-· Final
+- Final-expression: `y` is decremented by `1`.
+- Statement: The function adds `myArr[y]`'s value to `total` until the condition isn't met like so:

 ### Sources
 <span id="cite1">1</span>. ["Are loops really faster in reverse?",  *stackoverflow.com*](https://stackoverflow.com/questions/1340589/are-loops-really-faster-in-reverse)